How to Monitor Employee Computer Activity Effectively

 how to monitor employees computer activity

-What Type of Employee Computer Activity Can be Monitored?
+What Type of Employee Computer Activity Can Be Monitored?

 Most employee monitoring tools collect a wide range of data, but not all metrics are truly useful.
 If you don’t understand what these metrics mean, you may struggle to choose the right tool.
 Below are four key metrics you should pay close attention to.

 • App / Web Usage: Tracking application and website activity is essential for understanding productivity.
 You can find activity logs or aggregated statistics from most of the monitoring software, showing which applications are used, which websites are visited, how long they are used, and the percentage of time spent on each.
-Some tools also allow you label applications or websites as work-related or non-work-related, making it easier to see whether employees are getting distracted for extended periods.
+Some tools also allow you to label applications or websites as work-related or non-work-related, making it easier to see whether employees are getting distracted for extended periods.

 • File Activity, Downloads, and Transfers: For teams focused on compliance and security, keeping track of file activity is critical.
 You get to see when files are created, changed, or downloaded from the internet.
 These records help you track data movement and better protect company information.